Palwal district

-Palwal district was created on 15 August 2008.
-It is the 21st district of Haryana state in northern India.
+Palwal district is the 21st district of Haryana state in Delhi NCR region of northern India.
+It was created on 15 August 2008.
 Palwal City is the headquarters of the district.
 It is part of the Braj region.

 The city is situated 60 km from Delhi, 29 km from Faridabad and 50 km from Gurugram on the Delhi-Agra national highway.
 The area of the city is 40 km2.

-Background

 Etymology

 According to legend, the city of Palwal is named for the demon Palwalasur who was said to have ruled during the reign of Pandavas.

 History

+Vedic period

 Palwal is supposed to figure in the earliest Aryan traditions under the name of Apelava, part of the Pandava kingdom of Indraprastha, which was later restored by Vikramaditya.